polybdenum/polybdenum.github.io/_posts/2020-07-04-subtype-inference-by-example-part-1-introducing-cubiml.md

 ### That sounds great!
 What's the catch?

-There are a couple of obstacles I see towards fufilling the vision outlined above:
+There are a couple of obstacles I see towards fulfilling the vision outlined above:

 #### Performance

 Hindley-Milner style type inference runs in approximately linear O(n) time for monomorphic code.
-Cubic binuification by contrast has worst case cubic O(n³) time complexity, hence the name.
+Cubic biunification by contrast has worst case cubic O(n³) time complexity, hence the name.
 Subtype based inference is more powerful, but that power comes at a price, as the compiler has to do a lot more work.

 This is a less serious obstacle than it might initially seem, since worst case time complexity has not even been a consideration, let alone a blocker, among popular real-world programming languages.
-Most mainstream languages have type systems that are undecideable, or at the very least, have exponential complexity.
+Most mainstream languages have type systems that are undecidable, or at the very least, have exponential complexity.
 Even Go, a language that prides itself on fast compilation, has a number of features which impose a quadratic blowup in compilation time and at least one feature that technically requires exponential time to compile.

 That being said, I think performance is important, and is something I continue to research.
 Common practice among mainstream programming languages seems to be to just throw things at the wall and hope it is "fast enough in practice".
 I think it may be possible to define a subset of the language which matches how programs are written in practice while enabling improved complexity analysis, thus narrowing the gap between "fast in practice" and "slow in theory".